 - Log into to your Bluehost Cpanel

-- Go to ‘Software’
+- Navigate to software

 - Select ‘MultiPHP Manager‘

-- How to change the PHP version
+- How to update the PHP version

 - How to change the PHP version on Bluehost video tutorial